oskari-o/deck-analyzer/README.md

 ## Introduction
 The PitchDeck Summary App is a Streamlit-based application that uses OpenAI's GPT-4 to summarize pitch decks.
 It is designed to provide quick and efficient summaries based on a user-provided template and supports the processing of PDF files.
 Additionally, it can utilize the GPT-4 Vision API for enhanced functionality.

-### Note
+### ⚠️ Note ⚠️

 This application is a prototype and is intended for demonstration purposes.
-It may incur costs when using the GPT-4 Vision API.
+It incurs costs according to the OpenAI api pricing.
 Please use responsibly
 ## Features
 - **PDF Upload**: Users can upload pitch deck files in PDF format.
 - **Custom Summary Templates**: Allows for input of a summary template to guide the summarization process.